wilarN/ollamachat/README.md

 ### Configuration Options

+#### General Settings
-- `ollamaEndpoint`: The endpoint URL for the Ollama API
+- `ollamaApiUrl`: The endpoint URL for the Ollama API
 - `defaultModel`: The default AI model to use
+- `requireOpForCommands`: Whether to require operator permissions for commands
+- `opPermissionLevel`: The permission level required for commands (if enabled)
+- `aiCommandPrefix`: The prefix for the AI chat command (default: "ai")
+- `enableChatPrefix`: Whether to add a prefix to AI responses
+- `chatPrefix`: The prefix to add to AI responses (if enabled)
+- `maxResponseLength`: Maximum length of AI responses (characters)
+- `stripHtmlTags`: Whether to remove HTML tags from AI responses
+- `messageCooldown`: Cooldown time between messages (seconds)
+- `cooldownMessage`: Message shown when cooldown is active (use %d for seconds)

+#### Memory Settings
+- `enableMemory`: Whether to enable conversation memory
-- `memoryLimit`: Maximum number of conversation entries to remember
+- `memoryHistoryLimit`: Maximum number of conversation entries to remember
 - `memoryFormat`: Format string for conversation memory
+- `maxContextTokens`: Maximum number of tokens to include in context
+- `maxMessageLength`: Maximum length of user messages (characters)
+- `messageCompression`: Whether to compress messages for memory optimization

+#### Database Settings
+- `cleanupInterval`: How often to clean up old messages (seconds)
+- `maxConversationAge`: Maximum age of conversations before deletion (seconds)
+- `maxConversationsPerPlayer`: Maximum number of conversations per player
+- `databaseType`: Database type ("local" for SQLite, "external" for MySQL)
+- `databaseHost`: MySQL database host (for external database)
+- `databasePort`: MySQL database port (for external database)
+- `databaseName`: MySQL database name (for external database)
+- `databaseUsername`: MySQL database username (for external database)
+- `databasePassword`: MySQL database password (for external database)
+- `localDatabasePath`: Path to the SQLite database file (for local database)

+#### Security Settings
-- `enableEncryption`: Enable/disable end-to-end encryption
+- `enableEncryption`: Enable/disable at-rest encryption
 - `encryptionKey`: Custom encryption key (leave empty for auto-generated key)

 ## Security

-The mod includes database encryption for all chat messages and AI responses.
+The mod includes at-rest encryption for all chat messages and AI responses.
 When encryption is enabled:
 - All messages are encrypted before being stored in the database
 - Messages are decrypted only when displayed to the user
-- A unique encryption key is generated for each server
+- A unique encryption key is automatically generated for each server
+- The encryption key is saved to the configuration file and persists across server restarts
 - The encryption key can be customized in the configuration file

 Note: This is database encryption (at-rest encryption), not end-to-end encryption.
 The server can decrypt all messages.
 The encryption is primarily to protect against database breaches, not against server compromise.